naokishibuya/car-behavioral-cloning/README.md

 As per the NVIDIA model, the convolution layers are meant to handle feature engineering and the fully connected layer for predicting the steering angle.
 However, as stated in the NVIDIA document, it is not clear where to draw such a clear distinction.
 Overall, the model is very functional to clone the given steering behavior.

-The below is an model structure output from the Keras which gives more details on the shapes and the number of parameters.
+The below is a model structure output from the Keras which gives more details on the shapes and the number of parameters.

 | Layer (type)                   |Output Shape      |Params  |Connected to     |
 |--------------------------------|------------------|-------:|-----------------|